A&E crisis as emergency nurses to strike for 48 hours in biggest walkout so far

 The union is almost doubling its strike benefit rate for staff to £120 for nurses choosing to take action.

-RCN General Secretary and Chief Executive, Pat Cullen, said: “It is with a heavy heart that I have today asked even more nursing staff to join this dispute.
+RCN general secretary and chief executive Pat Cullen, said: “It is with a heavy heart that I have today asked even more nursing staff to join this dispute.

 “These strikes will not just run for longer and involve more people but will leave no area of the NHS unaffected.
 Patients and nurses alike did not want this to happen.

-“By refusing to negotiate with nurses, the Prime Minister is pushing even more people into the strike.
+“By refusing to negotiate with nurses, the prime minister is pushing even more people into the strike.
 He must listen to NHS leaders and not let this go ahead.

 “I will do whatever I can to ensure patient safety is protected.
 At first, we asked thousands to keep working during the strikes but it is clear that is only prolonging the dispute.
-This action must not be in vain – the Prime Minister owes them an answer.”
+This action must not be in vain – the prime minister owes them an answer.”

 The escalation of nurses’ strikes comes ahead of likely action from junior doctors whose ballot is due to end on Monday.